-By far the best way for travelers from the U.S. to simplify currency exchange is to eliminate it altogether by spending U.S. dollars which are widely accepted in Costa Rica.
+The best way for travelers from the U.S. to simplify currency exchange calculations are to just skip them… spend U.S. dollars which are widely accepted in Costa Rica.

 Many things along the tourist trail are priced in U.S. dollars because of instability of the Costa Rican currency called the Colón (plural Colones).

 If you want Colones wait until you’re inside Costa Rica to exchange.
 Do not exchange in advance at home.
 The worst exchange rate you’re likely to find will be at your local bank in the U.S., Canada, Europe or in an airport in Costa Rica.

 Colones are a minor currency on the world scale and no foreign banking institution has a single Colón in their vault.
 They will need to order them, it will take a long time and incur high fees.

 The second worst conversion rate will be at the counter in the airport.
 The airport exchanges prey on peoples fears that they’ll be stranded without local money.
 They give terrible rates and charge high commissions.